Are you thinking about living off-campus? Here are some helpful tips.

 Your neighbors can be your most valuable resource!
 Introduce yourself to neighbors and develop a good relationship with them by keeping the noise down and keeping your property clean.

-If you have a serious problem with your landlord or housing, you should contact:
+If you have a serious problem with your landlord or housing, you should know who to contact.

 No hot water, inadequate heating, dangerous wiring, mold, insects, rodents are some examples.
 Unlivable conditions can be legal grounds to break a lease.
 If you live in bad conditions for too long, it becomes more difficult for you to argue that the apartment is unlivable, however.